Dr Nicole Stokoe, DClinPsy, PhD, HCPC, BABCP: Therapy and Supervision

 - Suicidal thoughts

 - Tourette's syndrome

 If you are looking to engage in therapy and would like to discuss further what you are looking for, please contact me either by email or call me and I will be happy to talk this through with you.
 I can't always answer straight away but I will endeavour to return your message within 48 hours.
-My email is email@example.com and my number is 07767 140542.
+I work as part of a practice called Avenue Therapies where you can call to speak to me on (01420) 540220 or alternatively you can contact us by email: email@example.com.
 You can also view further information at www.avenuetherapies.com.